 (An interesting little relic is on the wall in the upper left corner; that was made for me in the ’80s by Daniel Kottke, Apple’s first employee, back when I had the Bikelab at Sun Microsystems.
 It uses a PIC to cycle through some geometric patterns, then scrolls NOMADIC RESEARCH LABS.)

 The little dark area to the right of the machine bench is about to get my pancake air compressor with retractable hose reel; I tried putting parts inventory there, but it’s a pain (a cabinet of Stanley organizers will be upstairs along the galley counter, and bigger items are finding homes in various corners).
 Turning around, we see the other magic fabrication tool on the boat… a LulzBot Mini 3D printer.
 This thing is a marvel, and in this photo it is just presenting a Raspberry Pi box that I downloaded from Thingiverse.
+(If I can find the space, I’ll get the new TAZ 6… sometimes the 1-foot cube build envelope would be very nice!)

 Like most 3D-printing newbies I quickly tired of tying up my computer during print runs, so I hung a Pi on the side, installed OctoPrint, fumbled through the initial learning curve, then just started thinking of it as an appliance.
 It’s now a relatively short path from idea -> drawing -> STL model -> gcode -> custom plastic part… and there is a huge range of available filaments that allow fine-tuning the material according to the requirements of the job.